SIE (file format): History

 SIE is closely related to the Swedish standard charts of accounts organisation BAS (accounting) (the most advanced and fully covering standard account chart in the world), and SIE is one of the owning members of BAS.
 However the SIE file format works with any charts of accounts and is technically independent of BAS.
 Together the SIE file format and the standard chart of accounts make a strong concept for accounting information interchange that has proven simple and efficient.

 SIE has since 2012 a close cooperation with XBRL Sweden.

 SIE is not an official SIS (Swedish Standards Institute local ISO) national standard.
 The SIE Group provides the SIE File format as an open standard.
-The SIE Group is however a member of SIS.

 A large Swedish domestic market implementation rate

 Due to the fact that the SIE standard is so well spread in the software business in Sweden it has become a de facto standard for transferring accounting data in Sweden.
 The format is open to everyone, but only SIE members can get their software approved.